temphia/lpweb/readme.md

 lpweb http-tunnel --port=4000 # where 4000 is port you want to tunnel, your websevice/ dev port / python3 -m http.server

 # another machine
-lpweb web-proxy --port=8080 # 8080 is a port proxy, use browser/networking
+lpweb web-proxy --port=8080 # 8080 is a proxy port, use in browser/networking

 ```